 Meltdown is one of London’s most prestigious annual arts events — previous curators have included David Bowie, Patti Smith, Massive Attack, Nick Cave and Yoko Ono.
 Each year, the invited artist gets to put their stamp on the festival entirely, booking whoever they want.
 The result is usually a window into that person’s musical soul, and Styles’ lineup very much delivers on that promise — thoughtful, genre-fluid, and full of genuine passion picks rather than safe commercial choices.

 It’s a bold statement from an artist who clearly has a lot more to say beyond stadium pop.
+Between the thoughtfully curated lineup and Styles’ headline performance, Meltdown 2026 is shaping up to be essential listening.
 See you at the Southbank.